-This is Wenger’s line for those looking for watches that they can use water activities.
+This is Wenger’s line for those looking for watches that they can use for water activities.
 The watches of this collection have water resistance to 200m and a 43mm case.
 You will have a number of choices: three hands or a chronograph; and stainless steel, leather, or silicone bracelets.

 For those looking for a three-hand version, there’s also the Wenger Seaforce, which has different straps (stainless steel, silicone, leather) and colors (blue, green, black).
-A handsome watch that looks excellent for sports, but also striking when worn at the office or formal occasions.
+A handsome watch that looks excellent for sports, but also striking when worn at the office or on formal occasions.

 We featured a Wenger Seaforce watch in our article on Best Swiss Watches Under $500, which you can check out here.

 Wenger Donnissima collection